BigLaw to In-House: Complete Career Transition Guide

 That nagging feeling every Sunday night about returning to your BigLaw office is your career telling you exactly what's wrong—it's time to explore the in-house path.
 The salary adjustment is real but varies significantly by market and company size.

-In major markets like New York or San Francisco, senior associates moving in-house may see varied base salaries, often representing a decrease from BigLaw compensation, compared to the current Cravath scale that puts sixth-year associates at $415,000.
+In major markets like New York or San Francisco, senior associates moving in-house may see varied base salaries, often representing a decrease from BigLaw compensation, compared to the current Cravath scale that puts sixth-year associates at roughly $415,000 as of publication (figures change and vary by firm and market—use the calculator as an estimate).
 However, the total compensation picture includes equity, bonuses, and significantly better work-life balance that many find invaluable.

 Market Dynamics in Charlotte